crab-wm/launcher/README.md

 - `--run` - Runs the standalone version of the launcher.
 Startup time will be longer and playlists won't be fetched automatically (if config set up).
 To fetch them, use `--fetch` option before.
 - `--daemon` - Runs the daemon service.
 App launched in background automatically fetches playlists (if config set up).
-  If the music service is set to `spotify`, you have to fetch playlists manually for the first time (because of Spotify's sign in options).
-To show the window, use --show option.
+  You have to fetch playlists manually for the first time (`--fetch`), though.
+To show the window, use `--show` option.
 - `--help` - Shows help.